Amid GMO Strife, Food Industry Vies For Public Trust In CRISPR Technology

 "If people trust you, science doesn't matter.
 If people don't trust you, science doesn't matter," Arnot says.
 "It only matters after you cross that trust threshold.
 So you really have to engage in that values-based dialogue to build trust, and then you're given the permission to introduce the science."

 And that's the third strategy: These companies want consumers to know that CRISPR isn't like other forms of genetic engineering.
-CRISPR changes the way genes are expressed; it doesn't add genetic material from another species.
+CRISPR changes the way genes are expressed; it doesn't necessarily add genetic material from another species, although it can be used that way.

 "That's going to be the path that will ultimately lead to greater trust," Arnot says.
 "If we shortcut that path, we run the risk of potentially having this significantly beneficial technology not be accepted."